Grizzly-Adam/-MOD-CROPS-PLUS-MINETEST-/README.md

 be left as ornamental 2-block plant.
 Digging either top or bottom block works in all cases.

-3. Tomatoes.
+4. Tomatoes.

 Tomatoes appear to work simple enough, until you harvest them the first time: The plant stays!
 However, after the 3rd to 5th harvest, the plant wilts and needs to be removed, since no more tomatoes will grow on the plant.
 Per harvest you can get 1-2 tomatoes only.
-You can craft the tomatoes to tomato seeds, as expected.
+You can craft the tomatoes into tomato sauce.
+Tomato seeds are a byproduct of tomato sauce.

-4. Potatoes.
+5. Potatoes.

 The plants themselves don't drop anything.
 Only if the plant matures can you dig potatoes from the soil.
 If you can reach the soil from the